darksider01011/historian/README.md

 ![historian](output.png)
 # historian.py
-historian.py is python script that use wayback library to check robots.txt history
+historian.py is python script that use wayback library to check robots.txt and sitmap.xml history
 # options
 ```bash
   -h   --help      show this help message and exit